-SADDLEBAG LOCK SWITCH
+SADDLEBAG/TRUNK LOCK SWITCH (IF EQUIPPED)

-Use the key fob or the lock switch on the console to lock and unlock the electric saddlebag locks.
+Use the key fob or the lock switch on the console to lock and unlock the electric saddlebag and trunk locks.
 When using the console lock switch, the key fob must be within range.
 If the key fob is not detected, the security light and/or power switch will flash.
 The system will not perform the lock or unlock command.